nebulab/playbook/how-we-work/meetings.html.md

 ### Tracking decisions

-As the organizer, it is your responsibility to ensure that people follow-up and execute on any decisions taken during the meeting, and your strategy for doing this will be different depending on what kind of decision you have taken.
+As the organizer, it is your responsibility to ensure that people follow up and execute on any decisions that were taken during the meeting, and your strategy for doing this will be different depending on what kind of decision you have taken.

 At Nebulab, we consider decisions taken during a meeting to be one of three possible types: